Nino Porzio: Career

 Born in Palermo in 1972, Porzio since childhood dedicated to singing and acting.
 In the late 1970s he moved with his younger brother and his family in Germany.
 In the 1980s, he began working in his father's grocery store in between studying singing and acting.
 From 1983 to 1989 he began studying drums formed his first band, playing drums in various street festivals.

 He began his career as a soloist in Germany in the 1990s, performing in other parts of Europe.
 In 1995 he recorded his first album, titled Rosa; the artist was presented to the CNS freelance service cnspress.org, and evaluated as "not bad" (Wird noch).
 In 1998 Porzio composed the song "Sogno", which was selected and included in a compilation of HDN Music label.

 On 20 July 2000 he recorded his second album, Mille pazzie, distributed in by Musicanapoletana.com.

 In 2001, he participated in the singing competition “Voci Nuove Per La Discografia” in Rome organised by CBS Italia.

-2009 he released his new Sigle titled Ti Amo.
+2009 he released his new single titled Ti Amo.